+There are plenty of programs highlighted throughout this newsletter to keep you active and engaged through the winter months.
 Grab your mittens.
 Put on a hat.
 Lace up your boots.
 And head to PSRC for exercise, learning, art, conversation, and so much more.
+Or join us in one of our virtual or hybrid programs from the comfort of your kitchen table.
 I look forward to sharing a snowy day with you!

-All the Best, Drew A. Dyson, PhD, Executive Director
+All the Best, Drew A. Dyson, PhD Chief Executive Officer

-By the way, any "snow day" information about PSRC closings will be posted on our website, a message will be placed on our phone system, and emails will go out to participants who are registered in any affected program.
+\\\By the way, any "snow day" information about PSRC closings will be posted on our website, a message will be placed on our phone system, and emails will go out to participants who are registered in any affected program \\\